Testing & Certification

 |Low Bench||Demonstration||Thin Wall|

 PSA consults with clients to develop customized testing and certification protocols.
 Tell us about your lab’s applications and certification needs and we will work with you to develop the custom testing methods you need.
+If you’re operating a medical testing facility, you’ll need to meet the rules set forth by the Clinical Laboratory Improvement Amendments (CLIA).
+Water and wastewater labs need to meet EPA standards.

 |ANSI/ASHRAE||American National Standards Institute/American Society of Heating, Refrigerating and Air-Conditioning Engineers|